ATRAN2/fureon/README.md

 ---
 ### Backend

 The Fureon backend runs on [tornado](http://www.tornadoweb.org/en/stable/) + [SQLAlchemy](http://www.sqlalchemy.org/) + [redis](http://redis.io/).
 Tornado was chosen for its performance, modularity and light weight, as well as its ease in implementing websockets.
-The database is abstracted into models with SQLAlchemy and redis is used as both a cache as well as a means to have a data structure that can expires with time.
-Fureon shares the mpd music db directory and can scan the directory while also extracting the metadata with [mutagen](https://pypi.python.org/pypi/mutagen) into the database models.
+The database is abstracted into models with SQLAlchemy and redis is used as both a cache as well as a means to have a data structure that can expire with time.
+Fureon shares the music db directory of the system's mpd installation and can scan the directory while also extracting the metadata with [mutagen](https://pypi.python.org/pypi/mutagen) into the database models.

 Fureon currently handles playing music to the main stream with [mpd](http://www.musicpd.org/) controlled by [mpc](http://www.musicpd.org/clients/mpc/).
 The mpd output is used as an [icecast](http://icecast.org/) source to serve listeners.
 The app watches any changes to mpd with the mpc idle cli command, and upon events such as a transition to the next song, it adds a callback to the tornado ioloop which signals changes to the fureon db playlist which then sends commands back to mpc to update the mpd playlist keeping both the mpd and fureon db playlists consistent.

-Upon starting, most everything in the Fureon backend can be controlled from it's RESTlike API.
+Many functions in the Fureon backend can be accessed from it's RESTlike API.
 This includes searching for songs, getting the current playlist, getting song data, as well as requesting songs.

 #####

 ### Frontend

 Frontend work will be done in cooperation with github user [Rifu](https://github.com/Rifu) working on the [anzu](https://github.com/Rifu/anzu) repo.
-Powered by Ember.js, it requests the necessary data from the backend's RESTlike endpoints to build the app UI.
+Powered by Ember.js, it will request the necessary data from the backend's RESTlike endpoints to build the app UI.
 The projects will merge eventually once a final name is settled and a good merging point is reached.

 Backend API
 ---